 Expertise in Diagnostic Testing:

-We are one of the few centers in the region that provides outpatient overnight video EEGs as well as combined sleep studies (PSG) with video EEG.
+We offer both outpatient and inpatient EEG testing.
+Inpatient testing is done through our Epilepsy Monitoring Unit.
 Our technologists have extensive experience working with children with disabilities, and take pride in working with families to ensure the study is recorded properly.
 As a result, we have a high rate of success recording EEGs, even on children who have behavioral challenges.
 Our physicians are board-certified in pediatrics, child neurology, neurodevelopmental disabilities, sleep medicine and clinical neurophysiology.
 They work with the referring doctor to get the most information out of the testing appointment, so that your child's doctor can make the most informed decisions possible.